franpoli/OpenSCADutil/README.md

 # Libraries, modules, or scripts related to OpenSCAD

-This is an individual git repository (not affiliated to [OpenSCAD](http://www.openscad.org/)) where you will find some some utilities that I create and could potentially be of use to the community.
+This is an individual git repository where you will find [OpenSCAD](http://www.openscad.org/) utilities.
 Each directory contains a small project with its instructions if necessary.

 If you are looking for the official OpenSCAD git repository, please visit [https://github.com/openscad/openscad/](https://github.com/openscad/openscad/).